Malwareman007/Scanner-and-Patcher/Log4jScanner/Readme.md

 This repository provides a scanning solution for the log4j Remote Code Execution vulnerabilities (CVE-2021-44228 & CVE-2021-45046).
 The information and code in this repository is provided "as is" and was assembled with the help of the Tribe N .
 This is not intended to be a 100% true positive solution; False negatives may occur.
 ***
+## Libraries Used
+### Argparse
+The argparse module makes it easy to write user-friendly command-line interfaces.
+### Base64
+This module provides functions for encoding binary data to printable ASCII characters and decoding such encodings back to binary data.
+### Fuzzing
+Fuzzing is an effective way to find security bugs in software, so much so that the Microsoft Security Development Lifecycle requires fuzzing at every untrusted interface of every product.
+If you develop software that may process untrusted inputs, you should use fuzzing.
+### WAF
+A WAF or Web Application Firewall is the protective barrier between a web application and the internet.
+In simple terms, It monitors the traffic hitting website servers with requests, and filters out the ones with malicious intent.
 # For More Go here
 ## Official CISA Guidance & Resources ##